yogeshwaranm-turing/amazon-agentic/envs/hr_payroll/tools/interface_2/policy.md

-# Interface 2 Policy: Contracts, Payroll, Reimbursements, and Card Security
+# Policy: Contracts, Payroll, Reimbursements, and Card Security

-Current Date: July 1, 2025
+**Effective Date: July 1, 2025**

 ---

 ### Overview

-This interface is responsible for handling contract management, payroll execution, reimbursement approvals, time entry evaluations, and controls around payment flows and virtual card security.
+This policy governs contract management, payroll execution, reimbursement approvals, time entry evaluations, and the control of payment flows and virtual card security.
 Each action should be validated for accuracy, legitimacy, and alignment with defined processes.
 The system should enforce these workflows to maintain financial integrity and secure processing.

 ---